Find out WHAT stops your shoppers from buying

 2. Am I required to A/B test confirmation emails?

 It’s a wonderful idea to set up confirmation emails for A/B testing because the ultimate outcomes you’re hoping for are better conversions and retention.
-A/B testing can effectively reveal which elements are performing well for what kind of audiences and how your content & design may need to change to make your confirmation emails more productive.
+A/B testing can effectively reveal which elements are performing well.
+It also helps you find what kind of audiences plus content & design changes you need to make your confirmation emails more productive.

 While there are many different kinds of confirmation emails, as you may have already noticed above, some pointers stay the same.
 Here’s a quick flow that you can take to write a confirmation email: